 Rally de Portugal's history starts in 1975, succeeding to Rally TAP, with an organization by Automóvel Club de Portugal.
 The names of the most famous international rally drivers are written in its ranking (Photos from Martin Holmes and Interslide)

-An history made of 48 editions
+An history made of 49 editions

-It was no surprise that, in 1967, ACP put on the road the first edition of the TAP Rally, a competition which, within a short time, conquered enormous international prestige and, only six years later, joined the first World Rally Championship.
+Founded in 1903, Automóvel Club de Portugal (ACP) has always paid a very special attention to motorsport in Portugal and it is responsible for the organisation of the most important events from the international calendars.
+It was no surprise that in 1967 ACP put on the road the first edition of the TAP Rally, a competition which, within a short time, has conquered enormous international prestige and, only six years later, joined the first World Rally Championship.

-Brief summary of the 2014 event
+Brief summary of the 2015 event

 Podium – Drivers